useblocks/sphinx-needs/docs/filter.rst

 A filter string gets evaluated on needs and need_parts!
 A need_part inherits all options from its parent need, if the need_part has no own content for this option.
-E.g. the need_part *title* is kept, but the *status* attribute is taken from its parent need.
+E.g. the need_part *content* is kept, but the *status* attribute is taken from its parent need.

 .. note::